 A sportsfacility in a green zone

 In Deurne, on the eastern rim of the city of Antwerp, right in the middle of Ruggeveld Park, lies a special sports building.
 One can swim, practice springboard diving and learn to use diving equipment, but also learn to skate, and cheer for the local ice hockey club or watch a game of figure skating, all under the same roof.
-This unique combination required a special ZJA design that integrates these different functions in a smart and compact building.
+This unique combination required a special design by architects ZJA that integrates these different functions in a smart and compact building.

 The entrance to the building is on the park side.
 That way the entrance hall becomes part of the ‘park square’ as it was labelled in the masterplan, providing a view towards a varied and green landscape.
 The hall itself is high and inviting, actually a kind of covered square, that has several levels and staircases.
 Slender columns and a glass roof enhance the lively and open atmosphere.
 There is a rhyme between the horizontal wooden panelling and the green outdoors.
 Openings give a view onto the pools, that are partly outside and partly on a balcony on the second floor.